-Whether you’re looking for an inspirational documentary to get you back on the road for your new year’s running regimen or a light-hearted flick to enjoy during your recovery days, we’ve got you covered with our pick of the best running films.
+Whether you’re looking for an inspirational documentary to get you back on the road for your new year’s running regimen or a light-hearted flick to enjoy during your recovery days, we’ve got you covered with our pick of the best running movies.

 From the very best classics to modern biopics of famous athletes, we’ve selected a wide range of movies to suit whatever mood you’re in and whatever pace you’re feeling.

-Best running films to watch in 2022
+Best running movies to watch in 2023

 Chariots of Fire